Frequently Asked Questions About Hyperhidrosis in Kids and Teens

 After ruling out other medical causes, hyperhidrosis is diagnosed with a physical exam and a detailed evaluation of the child’s signs and symptoms.
 The diagnosis is usually made by a pediatrician or dermatologist.

-Treatment for mild hyperhidrosis involves topical and oral treatments such as prescription-strength antiperspirants, methenamine solution applications to the area and oral anticholinergic medicines.
+Treatment for mild hyperhidrosis or palmar hyperhidrosis involves topical and oral treatments such as prescription-strength antiperspirants, methenamine solution applications to the area and oral anticholinergic medicines.

-For moderate and severe cases, surgical treatment may be recommended as a last resort.
-CHOC Children’s pediatric general and thoracic surgeons specialize in performing a minimally invasive procedure called endoscopic thoracic sympathectomy, or ETS surgery.
+For moderate and severe cases, surgical treatment may be recommended as a last resort for treating hyperhidrosis.
+CHOC pediatric general and thoracic surgeons specialize in performing a minimally invasive procedure called endoscopic thoracic sympathectomy, or ETS surgery.
 This procedure interrupts the sympathetic nerve pathways that lead to the sweat glands and can eliminate excess sweating from the hands.

 Your doctor or insurance company may recommend trying non-surgical treatments before surgery.

 The long-term outlook for children and teens who have surgical treatment for hyperhidrosis is very good.
-In most cases, sweating in the hands stops immediately and does not return.
+In most cases, sweating in the hands and feet stops immediately and does not return.

 Approximately 30-40 percent of patients treated with surgery will develop compensatory sweating, where sweating increases in other areas of the body such as the feet or the small of the back.